AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

    type Bits16 is array (0 ..
 15) of Boolean with
      Pack;

-That likely does what you want: Bits16'Size will probably be 16.
+That likely does what you want: :ada:`Bits16'Size` will probably be 16.

-But realize that the Pack aspect (and corresponding pragma) is merely a request that the compiler do its best to minimize the number of bits allocated, not necessarily that it do exactly what you expected or required.
+But realize that the :ada:`Pack` aspect (and corresponding pragma) is merely a request that the compiler do its best to minimize the number of bits allocated, not necessarily that it do exactly what you expected or required.